 I was called to jury duty this week for a high profile murder case.
-The extremely wealthy accused and her new boyfriend allegedly murdered and then hired the boyfriend’s personal trainer/bodyguard to dispose of the body of the father of her two children.
+The extremely wealthy accused and her new boyfriend allegedly murdered her ex-husband and then hired the boyfriend’s personal trainer/bodyguard to dispose of the body.
+Her two children were at grandma’s house at the time.

 You’d think this was fiction, but no, it really happened.
-The accused made bail after posting 35 million dollars and her boyfriend didn’t, so he sits in jail, while she is at home in her mansion in Hillsborough.
+The accused made bail after paying 35 million dollars.
+Her boyfriend, unable to raise that kind of money, sits in jail, while she is at home in her mansion in Hillsborough.

-What would you and I have to believe to think that murdering someone to handle the stress of a custody dispute was the best option for everyone concerned?
+What would you and I have to believe to think that murdering your spouse to deal with the stress of a custody dispute is okay?
+Were there good reasons?
+How could she think it was the best option for everyone concerned?!

 Which brings me to the topic of this post.
-For the last month, I’ve been researching resilience, perseverance, endurance, and grit to identify the best practices to develop the art and the skill of bouncing back when circumstances, beyond your control, knock you down.
+For the last month, I’ve been researching resilience, perseverance, endurance, and grit to identify the best practices to develop the art of bouncing back when circumstances knock you down.

-The feelings of overwhelm associated with an unknown future, the struggle of day to day living, parenting children, relationships with loved ones, loss of a parent, management and disposal of an estate, remodeling, money concerns, planning another major move, operating a business and developing a project launch, all happening simultaneously, can be a lot to handle.
-You may have more stacking going on than I do, but it still can be overwhelming, you know?
+The feelings of overwhelm associated with an unknown future, the struggle of day to day living, parenting children, relationships with loved ones, loss of a parent, management and disposal of an estate, remodeling the house, money concerns, planning another major move, operating a business and developing a project launch — all happening simultaneously — can be a lot to handle.
+You may have a lot more going on than I do, but it still can be overwhelming, right?